 5 Strategies to be an Evidence-Based OT Practitioner

-If your OT school was anything like mine, the importance of occupation-based and evidence-based practice was drilled into your head on a near-daily basis.
-While a variety of interventions were discussed, ones that had hard data to support their efficacy were exalted, whereas other, older interventions may have fallen out of favor.
+If your occupational therapy program was anything like mine, the importance of occupation-based treatments and evidence-based practice was drilled into your head on a near-daily basis.
+While a variety of functional interventions were discussed, ones that had hard data to support their efficacy were exalted, whereas other, older OT interventions may have fallen out of favor.

-It seemed to be in direct opposition to all of the discussion of evidence-based practice (EBP) that my professors had spent significant time instilling the importance of to me.
+These situations seemed to be in direct opposition to all of the discussion of evidence-based practice (EBP) that my OT professors had spent significant time instilling the importance of to me.

 Now after having practiced a few years, I believe that almost every intervention has a time and place where it can be appropriate and effective, but I still try to think of the evidence behind something with every intervention choice I make.

-While productivity requirements and ever-changing demands from payor sources make it challenging to consistently pick perfectly, it’s important to attempt to keep treatment evidence-based and meaningful to our clients.
+While high productivity requirements and ever-changing demands from payor sources make it challenging to consistently pick the perfect interventions, it’s important that we attempt to keep our treatments evidence-based and meaningful to our clients.

-Here are 5 resources I use to be an evidence-based OT:
+Without further ado, here are 5 resources that we recommend to be an evidence-based OT practitioner:

-If you’re currently in grad school or recently out, you’re probably already familiar with the wide variety of academic databases available to use.
+If you’re currently in OT school or recently finished, you’re probably already familiar with the wide variety of academic databases available to use.
 A database is simply a collection of scientific articles, usually from journals or other scholarly publications.
 Most databases include a search engine that helps you to find specific articles based on keywords or other categories.

 I would recommend choosing one intervention or condition at a time to research, and spend some time inputting various keywords that may pull up different results.